Aims & Scope

 - Automated discovery of tactics and procedures for site security, force protection, and consequence management.

 - Other computational intelligence techniques for applications in the areas listed above.

 The workshop invites completed or ongoing work, with the aim to encourage communication between active researchers and practitioners to better understand the current scope of efforts within this domain.
 The ultimate goal is to understand, discuss, and help set future directions for computational intelligence in security and defense problems.

-Each accepted submission will be presented orally at the workshop and distributed in the workshop proceedings to all GECCO attendees.
+Each accepted submission will be presented orally at the workshop and distributed in the GECCO companion volume to all GECCO attendees.
 Authors should follow the format of the GECCO manuscript style; further details are available here.